Grzegorz Krychowiak: Krasnodar

 On 1 August 2021, both Lokomotiv and FC Krasnodar announced that the clubs agreed on the transfer conditions for Krychowiak's move to Krasnodar, and the transfer will be made official after he passes the medical examination and signs a personal contract with Krasnodar.
 On 2 August, Krasnodar announced that he signed a three-year contract with the club.
 On 7 March 2022, FIFA announced that foreign players in Russia would be able to unilaterally suspend their contracts with their clubs until 30 June 2022 and sign with a club outside of Russia until 30 June 2022, and the transfer window is reopened for such players to sign and get registered for the new club until 7 April 2022.
 On 15 March 2022, FC Krasnodar announced that Krychowiak notified the club that he decided to use the new regulations and suspend his contract until 30 June 2022.

+On 28 June 2023, Krychowiak announced that he terminated his contract with Krasnodar and became a free agent.

 AEK Athens (loan)

 On 15 March 2022, Krychowiak signed with AEK Athens until the end of the 2021–22 season.